 The process of an inventory

-- If you’re using an agent or independent inventory clerk to handle your inventory, they should advise accordingly how the process will work.
+- If you’re using an agent or independent inventory clerk to handle your inventory, they should advise accordingly on how the process works.

 - If you’re going to conduct the inventory yourself, you should prepare the inventory on the move in day (or shortly before, assuming the property is in the exact condition the tenant is going to receive it in) with the tenant present.

-- The inventory should be conducted before your tenants move in with any of their possessions.
+- The check-in report should be conducted before your tenants move in with any of their possessions.
 Any faults with the property or any items should be documented in the inventory form.

-The inventory should also document the condition of every item and attribute of the property, in a grading style, from “excellent” to “poor”, with relevant assisting notes and photos if necessary.
+The inventory should also document the condition of every item and attribute of the property, in a grading style, from “excellent” to “poor”, along with a short description (if necessary), with relevant assisting notes and photos if necessary.

 - Photographic or video evidence of the property contents and condition is recommended.
 I’ve retrospectively written an elaborate blog post on how landlords should prepare an inventory and take supporting images – I would highly recommend reading that before compiling your inventory.